Violent Crimes

 Statistics on Violent Crimes by County

 Aggravated assaults accounted for the highest number of violent crimes reported to law enforcement agencies.
-In fact, 62.4 percent of the reported crimes were for aggravated assaults according to the statistics compiled by the FBI in 2011.
+According to the statistics compiled by the FBI in 2011, 62.4 percent of the reported crimes were aggravated assaults.

 Local crime rates in Tampa show a population of approximately 350,758 residents.
 The local crime statistics show that the rates of violent crimes reported to law enforcement for the City of Tampa area are generally higher than the national averages.